Investor Relations

 SOS Travel

 Traveler-facing app.
-Press SOS, talk to SOSA, get connected to vetted local providers in minutes.
+Press SOS, talk to Terra, get connected to vetted local providers in minutes.

 SOS Pro

 Provider portal for clinics and hospitals.
-SOSA pre-triages every incoming case, then hands it off structured.
+Terra pre-triages every incoming case, then hands it off structured.

 SOS Safe

 Hotel and tour operator console.
-SOSA manages guest incidents and routes to the right local responder.
+Terra manages guest incidents and routes to the right local responder.

 Command Center